crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

 Create an organization
 ======================

-To get the credit, simple create a new organization.
+To get the credit, simply create a new organization.
 For the detailed instructions, see
 :ref:`Create a new organization how-to <cloud-howtos:create-org>`.